 An employer should provide a clear grievance procedure for where workers have problems or concerns about their work, working environment or working relationships that they wish to raise and have addressed.

-A grievance procedure provides a mechanism for problems and concerns to be dealt with fairly and speedily, before they develop into major problems and potentially collective disputes.
+The procedure provides a way for problems and concerns to be dealt with fairly and quickly, before they develop into major disputes.

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at Employment Tribunals.

 Find out how Bishopsgate Law can help you: